wangyinfeng/cmd_handbook/sr-iov.md

 Vendors: Intel, Broadcom, Mellanox and Emulex.

+## issues
+the ability to plug/unplug a SR-IOV port on the fly which is currently not available

+Live Migration support.
+An SR-IOV Neutron port may be directly connected to its VF as shown above (vnic_type ‘direct’) or it may be connected with a macvtap device that resides on the Compute (vnic_type ‘macvtap’), which is then connected to the corresponding VF.
+The macvtap option provides a baseline for implementing Live Migration for SR-IOV enabled instances.

 # Enable SR-IOV driver
 `lspci` to check the ethernet card type, 82576 and I350 both support SR-IOV.
 ```